Status

 About

-Headaches significantly impact patients; quality of life, with tension-type headaches and migraines being common.
-Evidence suggests that blood pressure and baroreceptors play a role in headaches.
-Carotid sinus massage (CSM) and the modified Trendelenburg position, techniques that stimulate carotid baroreceptors, may modulate autonomic nervous system activity to relieve headaches.
-The present study will be evaluate the effectiveness and safety of CSM in the modified Trendelenburg position for immediate headache relief.
+Headaches significantly impact patients' quality of life, with tension-type headaches and migraines being among the most prevalent types.
+There is growing evidence suggesting that blood pressure regulation and baroreceptor activity play a role in headache pathophysiology.
+Carotid sinus massage (CSM), particularly when combined with the modified Trendelenburg position, may modulate autonomic nervous system activity to relieve headache symptoms.

 Enrollment